Our attitudes about money can impact our behaviors.

 Awhile back, I met with a young woman who told me, “Having money makes people do bad things.
 I’ve seen it happen in my own family when my grandpa died.
 My aunts never really talked after that.”

-This woman had an experience in her life that significantly impacted their thinking about money.
+This woman had an experience in her life that significantly impacted her thinking about money.
 The person who thought money made people do bad things – do you think she was interested in having money for herself?
-She felt like if she had money, she would end up doing bad things, or becoming a bad person.
-I believe it was partly as a result of this attitude that she had more credit card debt than she could pay off, and yet continued to spend.
+She probably felt that she had money, she would end up doing bad things, or becoming a bad person.
+I wonder if it was partly a result of this attitude that she had more credit card debt than she could pay off, and yet continued to spend.

 Attitudes about money can shape your ability to manage your money